microsoft/fhir-loader/readme.md

 ```

 ## Performance
-The FHIR Loader deploys with a Standard App Service plan that can support tens of thousands of file imports per hour.
-During testing we have been able to scale the FHIR Loader performance to hundreds of thousands of files per hour.
+The FHIR-Bulk Loader deploys with a Standard App Service plan that can support tens of thousands of file imports per hour.
+During testing we have been able to scale the FHIR-Bulk Loader performance to hundreds of thousands of files per hour.

 Note: Scaling to hundreds of thousands of files per hour requires additional scaling on the FHIR API to handle the incoming messages.
 High rates of 429's at the API or Cosmos data plane indicate that additional scaling is necessary.

-Detailed performance guidelines can be found [here](docs/performance.md)
+Detailed performance guidelines can be found [here](docs/performance.md).

 ---